-Currently, fewer than 50% of Alaska high school graduates promptly pursue education beyond high school.
-Whether this is due to a: belief it is unnecessary, perception it is out of reach, or lack of encouragement and assistance, many young Alaskans never pursue the many high skilled careers which require postsecondary education and training.
+Currently, only 67%* of Alaska's high school graduates promptly pursue education/training beyond high school.
+Whether this is due to a belief it is unnecessary, perception it is out of reach, or lack of encouragement and assistance, many young Alaskans never pursue the many high-skilled careers that require postsecondary education and training.

 The Alaska College & Career Advising Consortium (ACAC) can bridge those gaps.
 ACAC provides training and resources to partners across the state who are committed to developing a postsecondary education culture and helping Alaska's students access and benefit from postsecondary education and career training.